bazeltools/bzl-gen-build/README.md

 ### Heuristics

-Wildcard imports in Java and Scala can be expensive to resolve, since every subsequent import might be relative to the previous wildcard.
+Wildcard imports in Scala can be expensive to resolve, since every subsequent import might be relative to the previous wildcard.

 As an optimization, setting the environment variable `BZL_GEN_SPECIAL_TLDS` to a comma-separated list will tell the driver program to assume any import rooted at one of those names is not relative.
 For example: